johnstorm-code/winmedia/README.md

 # winmedia

-Attempts to wrap some windows media functions
+This was an attempt to wrap windows audio stuff like enumerating devices and playing basic wav files